Romance (Fontaines D.C. album)

 2024 studio album by Fontaines D.C.

-Romance is the fourth studio album by Irish rock band Fontaines D.C.
-Announced on 17 April 2024 along with the lead single, "Starburster", it was released on 23 August 2024.
-It also features the singles "Favourite", "Here's the Thing", "In the Modern World" and "Bug".
+Romance is the fourth studio album by the Irish rock band Fontaines D.C., released on 23 August 2024.
+It features the singles "Starburster", "Favourite", "Here's the Thing", and "In the Modern World".
 It is their first release on XL Recordings, after the band left Partisan Records, and was produced by James Ford.

 The album received acclaim from critics.
 In the United Kingdom, it sold more than double the first-week total of its number-one predecessor Skinty Fia.
 It debuted at number two on the UK Albums Chart behind Sabrina Carpenter's Short n' Sweet.
 Romance received two nominations at the 67th Annual Grammy Awards: Best Rock Album and Best Alternative Music Performance (for "Starburster").

 Background

 Grian Chatten told Mojo that they decided to step away from their Irish-centric themes for the album as it would have been too difficult to "sound like Ireland" while crafting a futuristic and dystopian vision called Romance.
 According to Chatten, the songwriting process was, as usual for the band, a "constant process" that happened between touring.
 The "spiritual form" of the album first emerged when he wrote the track "In the Modern World".
 He compared the process to soundtracking a city for which he finally understood the "colour and the year and the atmosphere and the temperature" of.
 The album was influenced by several locations as well as "certain atmospheres at certain times", including Tokyo.
 Chatten stated, "We write a lot more based on visual references than musical references.
 It's easier to be original."
 The album was also inspired by Japanese manga and Italian cinema.
 The album is produced by James Ford.
 Drummer Tom Coll said that Romance was, in some ways, like the band's first-ever studio record in that they deliberately moved away from their long-held "if we can't play it live, let's not do it" mentality.

 "Horseness Is the Whatness", was written by guitarist Carlos O'Connell, and the title was taken from Ulysses.
 The lyrics to "Here's the Thing" were built off the back of an argument between Chatten and O'Connell, and "In the Modern World" was inspired by Lana Del Rey's "strain of disillusionment".
 "Favourite" originally had twelve verses written by Chatten, however, it was shortened to just four by the rest of the band.
 And, to Conor Curley, his lead vocals on "Sundowner" were by accident.